bolorundurovj/bolorundurovj/README.md

 <!-- - 👯 I’m looking to working on **any short-term project** -->
 <!-- - 👯 I’m looking to collaborate on **any interesting project** -->

-- 👨‍💻 All of my projects are available at [my portfolio](https://bolorundurovb.tech)
+- 👨‍💻 All of my projects are available [here](https://bolorundurovb.tech)

 - 📫 You can reach me **[here](mailto:halexandearfleming@gmail.com)**